Friday Flyer - April 12, 2024

 News from QuarkNet Central

 Data Camp and Coding Camp: We are again planning some exciting summer camps to take you to the next level in QuarkNet.
 This year, Data Camp is open to QuarkNet teachers by application rather than by mentor nomination, as we have done previously.
-It will be held at Fermilab from 14-19 July 2024.
 Go to the form and applyCoding Camps 1 and 2 have a lot in store, too: information and applications on the Coding Camp page.

 QuarkNet Educational Discussions: QED is back in business and the next get-together of QuarkNet teachers to "talk shop" and be pals is this coming Wednesday April 17 at 7 pm CT.
 How to connect and learn what is coming up?
 Go to the QED webpage and find out!